yojoecapital/spring-demo/notes/1-dependency-injection.md

 - DI (**dependency injection**) is an implementation of IoC
 - objects that Spring manages are called **Spring beans**
   - spring beans exist logically in the spring container (or IoC container, or spring context) which exists in the JVM

+> These notes will use the code in the `springboot` project.

 ## Spring beans with Spring Boot